 Giving New Life to Leftover Turkey Recipes

 When using leftover turkey for a new meal, the biggest secret is to make sure it tastes COMPLETELY different than your holiday meal.
-Because let’s face it – holiday leftovers never taste as good as it did the first time around!
-Nobody wants to relive that same meal four nights in a row!
+Because let’s face it – holiday leftovers never taste as good as the first time around!
+Nobody wants to relive that same meal four nights in a row.

 Also in this Giving New Life to Leftover Turkey series:

 - Leftover Thanksgiving Cream of Turkey Soup with Garlic Croutons

 Glad you asked!
 A Buddha Bowl can be whatever you want it to be, but here’s what we usually do.
 Start with a base of grains or some kind of starch, then add veggies–cooked, raw, parboiled, etc.–and a protein.
 Wrap it all up with a signature sauce and a crunchy topping.
 This is a great way to use up all your leftover rice, lean proteins and all the bits of veggies you find in the drawer.